 Select this item to set or change the user password.
-The User Password item on top of the screen shows the default Not Installed.
-After you have set a password, this item shows Installed.
+The Supervisor Password item on top of the screen shows the default Not Installed.
+After you set a password, this item shows Installed.

-To set a User Password:
+To set a password:

-- Select the Change User Password item and press < Enter>. - On the password box that appears, type a password combination of at least six (6) letters and/or numbers, then press <Enter>. - Confirm the password when prompted.
-The message "Password Installed" appears after you have successfully set your password.
-The User Password item now shows Installed.
+- Select the Change User Password item and press <Enter>. - On the password box that appears, type a password composed of at least six letters and/or numbers, then press <Enter>. - Confirm the password when prompted.

+The message "Password Installed" appears after you successfully set your password.

-To change the user password, follow the same steps as in setting a user password.
+To change the user password, follow the same steps as in setting a user password